Investing Brokerages & Advisors

 • Fractional shares: Both M1 Finance and Stash allow you to purchase fractional shares, rather than forcing you to wait until you have enough money to purchase a full share.

-• Educational resources: For new investors, both apps have educational resources and tools to help you learn the basics of investing.
+• Educational resources: For new investors, both investment apps have educational resources and tools to help you learn the basics of investing.

 6 important differences between M1 Finance and Stash